 Hence, the correct answer is option 4) Labia minora

-The main parts include the mons pubis, labia majora, labia minora, clitoris, vestibule, hymen, and Bartholin's glands.
+The vulva is the collective term for the external female genitalia.
+It includes the mons pubis, labia majora, labia minora, clitoris, vestibule, hymen, and Bartholin’s glands.